codeoverflow-org/nodecg-io-docs/docs/samples/streamelements.md

 ### Configure the StreamElements sample bundle

-1. In NodeCG, create a new StreamElements service instance using the left upper menu.
+1. In NodeCG, create a new StreamElements service instance.

-2. Enter credentials for StreamElements.
+2. Enter the JWT Token for StreamElements:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your JWT Token in monaco (the text-editor on the right) in this format:

     ```json
     {